GryllsAddons/ShaguTweaks-mods/README.md

 *Sets the pixel perfect UI scale for your resolution.*

 - **Target Buffs Extended**
-*Show up to 16 buffs on the target unit frame.*
+*Show up to 16 buffs on the target unit frame and detect enemy buffs.*

 - **Unit Frame Abbreviated Names**
 *Abbreviates long unit names.*